| Title: | Generalized Additive Latent and Mixed Models |

 Optional character of length one specifying the loading variable.
 Case sensitive. |

-The documentation of the function mgcv::t2
+The documentation of the function mgcv::t2 should be consulted

 for details on how to properly set up smooth terms.
 In particular, note